AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-29/acsd-49502-downloadable-link-not-updated-correctly.md

 description: Apply the ACSD-49502 patch to fix the Adobe Commerce issue where the downloadable link is not updated correctly after a staging update is applied to the downloadable product.
 ---

-# ACSD-49502: Downloadable link not updated correctly after staging update
+# ACSD-49502: Downloadable link not updated correctly after [!DNL staging] update

 The ACSD-49502 patch fixes the issue where the downloadable link is not updated correctly after a staging update is applied to the downloadable product.
 This patch is available when the [[!DNL Quality Patches Tool (QPT)]](/help/announcements/adobe-commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches.md) 1.1.29 is installed.
 The patch ID is ACSD-49502.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.7.